Mirror Grinding and Polishing Machine - by Rainer Jakob - 22 Janury 2012

 If the machine must make many mirrors, it will have to be in many different places.
 It must therefore fit through a normal door with some space on either side.
 That makes it 550mm wide.
 I will have to transport the machine and it must fit across in the back of my panel van: maximum length 1200mm.
 The height of the turntable would be the height that was comfortable for me to grind a mirror: about 850mm.
 That was it.

 The turntable and the eccentric would each have their own motors which would run from a speed controller.
-To make the machine universal for all mirror sizes from 200 – 600 mm, the turntable would be regulated to speeds from 2-
+To make the machine universal for all mirror sizes from 200 – 600 mm, the turntable would be regulated to speeds from 2-60 rpm using a six pole 0,37kW single phase 220V motor with a forced fan to keep it cool at low rpm’s.
+The eccentric would make 4-45 strokes per minute also using a 0,37kW 220V six pole motor linked to a reduction gearbox with an output of 20 rpm.
+This I luckily found in my storeroom.

 I decided to do away with direct drives or chain drives and opt for a set of pulley systems for the gearing, in order to give the drive systems plenty of chance to slip in case something should go wrong.
 As the motors are strongest at full rpm, but lose torque below about 40% of maximum rpm, I put in 8 gears on the drive side and 3 gears on the eccentric using the pulley system to give the necessary output speeds.
 The driveshaft turns the ring on the underside of the turntable by friction from a rubber bung.
 This is the weakest link in the system and the first to slip should something go wrong.

 The biggest challenge was to fit everything into the confined space, and still be accessible.
-In order to change the speed on either drive, it takes less than 3-
+In order to change the speed on either drive, it takes less than 3-4 minutes to change a gear on the pulley system.

 The turntable always remains at the same height, but the eccentric arm can be lifted for height adjustment as determined by the thickness of the mirror in order to be in the horizontal position during operation.
-The eccentric can also be adjusted to give variable stroke lengths and can be adjusted to an off-
+The eccentric can also be adjusted to give variable stroke lengths and can be adjusted to an off-centre position in two directions perpendicular to each other.

 The one side of the frame stands permanently on wheels, but the heavier eccentric side stands on the ground with a height adjustment on the one leg for levelling purposes.
 This side can be lifted up with a lever to insert swivel wheels underneath for easy manoeuvrability.
 All the electrical cables run inside the tubing of the fame work and are out of harm’s way.
 Most other features can be seen on the video clip: